 OWNERS / STAFF ACCOMODATION

 There is a side gate giving access to the owner's accommodation plus a private driveway leading to spacious and attractive garden grounds to the rear.
 The grounds have a stream which is populated by ducks with small foot bridges leading to lawn areas.
-The gardens extend to circa .75 of an acre, are well-maintained providing access to the river bank.
+The gardens extend to circa .75 of an acre and are well-maintained providing access to the river bank.
 Within the grounds there is a shed/workshop and a lean-to storage area.
 Resident guest parking is provided for up to 4 cars.
-Customers parking is provided by the council a very short walk from the restaurant.
+Customer parking is provided by the council a very short walk from the restaurant.

 More information from this agent